Overview

 A: The challenge offers 1:30 leverage on Forex, 1:10 on gold and commodities, 1:5 on indices, and 1:1 on crypto.
 For more details, check out this article: Leverage Details.

-Q: What happens if I breach the Steadfast Gains Rule?
+Q: What happens if I hit multiple soft breaches under the daily drawdown rule?

 Weekend Crypto Trading & Maintenance Schedule